gnarayan/WDmodel/README.rst

 *or*

-c) Create a new environment
+Create a new environment from scratch

 - ``conda create -n WDmodel``
 - ``source activate WDmodel``

 *or*

-c) Else if you want astroconda, follow the instructions `here <https://astroconda.readthedocs.io/en/latest/>`__
+Else if you want astroconda, follow the instructions `here <https://astroconda.readthedocs.io/en/latest/>`__

 -  ``source activate astroconda``